mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Hosts/index.md

 Note: When a Content Management System is setup the host name and Apache port number is stored in its database.
 Going forward the Apache port in MAMP PRO cannot be changed.
 A change in the Apache port will result in breaking the CMS, returning only a vague error message.
 Content Management Systems usually provide a mechanism for changing the host and port names.
 If changes are made in the CMS, then they must also be made in MAMP PRO.

-### 4.2 Ports

-Server programs, when addressed via the network, need to be assigned to a certain network port.
-This way, multiple server programs may run on one server machine.
-Every service has a default port: The Apache web server typically uses port 80, the MySQL database server utilises port 3306.

-These ports are configurable.
-The default configuration for MAMP PRO uses ports 8888, 8889 and 8890.
-That way, the MAMP servers can run alongside other servers installed on your Mac.
-Should ports 8888, 8889 or 8890 be in use by a different application, please change the values accordingly.

-The button Set ports to 80, 443 & 3306 will set the ports to the value commonly used on the internet.
-The button Set default MAMP ports will reset the ports for Apache and MySQL to 8888, 8889 and 8890.

-#### Start Apache / MySQL as user
-Production servers typically use www/msql to run Apache and MySQL.
-These users may not have the right to access your files, therefore it’s generally a good idea to run them under your own username.

-Note: You should only start the servers with your own user name when the machine is adequately protected against malicious attacks from the internet.
-Malicious scripts on your server may enable unlimited access to your personal data.

-#### Start Apache and MySQL at system start
-Apache and MySQL are started during startup of the OS, this means that the services are available before a user has logged into the system.
-#### Start Apache and MySQL at startup of MAMP PRO
-The services will start automatically at startup of MAMP PRO.
-#### Stop Apache and MySQL at shutdown of MAMP PRO
-The services will be stopped automatically when MAMP PRO shuts down.
-#### Delete log files at server startup
-The log files will be emptied before startup of the services.
-That way only current entries will be in the log files.

-### 4.3 Editor

-#### Editing

-#### Color

-#### Default Apps